lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/deep_learning.md

 ```

 To login into the Jupyter notebook site, you have to enter the **token**.
 (`https://localhost:8887`).
-Now you can create and execute notebooks on Taurus with GPU support.
+Now you can create and execute notebooks on ZIH system with GPU support.

 If you would like to use [JupyterHub](../access/jupyterhub.md) after using a remote manually configured
 Jupyter server (example above) you need to change the name of the configuration file